atzbencam/Resume/README.md

 ##### Relevant Courses:

-Programming Foundations
+Programming Foundations,
-Data Mining
+Data Mining,
-Database Management Systems
+Database Management Systems,
-Healthcare Informatics
+Healthcare Informatics,
-Acquisition and Preprocessing
+Acquisition and Preprocessing,
-Analysis and Interpretation
+Analysis and Interpretation,
-Information Visualization
+Information Visualization,

-#### Bachelors of Business Administration in Management Information Systems and Data Analytics - Graduated December 2017
+#### Bachelors of Business Administration in Management Information Systems and Data Analytics at Texas A&M International University
+##### Graduated December 2017

 TAMIU formed my love for information technology and how data can be extracted from all types of avenues in business.